 In this article, you'll learn how to view the Virtual Instance for SAP solutions (VIS) resource created in Azure Center for SAP solutions through the Azure portal.
 You can use these steps to find your SAP system's properties and connect parts of the VIS to other resources like databases.

-- Contributor role access to the subscription or resource groups where you plan to deploy the SAP system.
+- An Azure account with Azure Center for SAP solutions administrator role access to the subscription or resource groups where you have the VIS resources.

 Open VIS in portal

 To configure your VIS in the Azure portal: